 Social license to operate refers to the ongoing acceptance and approval of a project among its stakeholders.
 In this business climate, it is imperative that companies set their sights on achieving social license.
-This is true for all sectors, not just mining and gas.

 Driven by stakeholders

 Stakeholders are the local community and other interested parties, such as NGOs, government and other organizations.
 It is that diverse group of people’s beliefs, opinions and perceptions that make up their collective feelings about a project.

 For companies proposing projects, social license to operate is something that only stakeholders can grant.
 Companies should be well aware that social license is a dynamic, mostly intangible concept that can change and evolve over time.
 Therefore, it must be gained and then maintained over the course of a project’s lifespan.

 Research shows the concept of social license depends on stakeholders’ perceptions of the project—first the project must be viewed as legitimate in order for it to have credibility.
 A company must therefore understand a group or community’s social, cultural and legal norms before engaging them.
 Having this understanding legitimizes and lends credibility to the process, as does sharing clear and accurate information under an established communications framework.